jrenaud90/TidalPy/Documentation/partial_melt_x/partial_melt_models.md

 _Updated: 2026-09-12_

 A partial-melt model maps a material's pre-melt (solid) viscosity and shear modulus, together with its temperature, onto the post-melt viscosity and shear modulus, and reports the volumetric melt fraction it used to get there.
-In short, it applies melt weakening.

 These quantities depend only on the temperature and pressure state fixed by the equation-of-state solve, not on the forcing frequency, so they are computed once per solve and cached.
-Only the downstream [rheology](../rheology_x/index.md) step, which produces the complex modulus, is recomputed for each tidal mode.
+Only the downstream [rheology](../rheology_x/index.md) step, which produces the complex modulus (frequency-dependent), is recomputed for each tidal mode.

-The math mirrors the validated classic implementation in `TidalPy/rheology/partial_melt/melting_models.py`.

-## Melt fraction
+## Melt Fraction

 The volumetric melt fraction is model-independent.
-It is the position of the temperature within the material's melting envelope, clipped to a physical range:

 $$\phi = \mathrm{clip}\left( \frac{T - T_\mathrm{solidus}}{T_\mathrm{liquidus} - T_\mathrm{solidus}},\; 0,\; 1 \right)$$

 Below the solidus $\phi = 0$, above the liquidus $\phi = 1$, and a degenerate envelope with the solidus at or above the liquidus returns $\phi = 0$, which is the fully solid answer.
-This linear form is a convenience, not a claim about melting thermodynamics; real silicate systems melt non-linearly across the envelope, and the models below are what carry the physics.

 ## The three models